-In the rare instance when it is necessary for an employee to remain on, or return to, the Campus after operating hours, he/she must obtain prior approval from either the Director, Human Resources or Coordinator, Campus Facilities no later than 5:30 p.m. on the requested date.
-A representative from the Human Resources or Campus Facilities office will notify the AFI Security team when authorization is granted.
+In the rare instance when it is necessary for an employee to remain on, or return to, the Campus after operating hours, he/she must obtain prior approval from either AFI Human Resources or Director, Campus Operations no later than 5:30 p.m. on the requested date.
+A representative from the Human Resources or Campus Operations office will notify the AFI Security team when authorization is granted.